t3rn/cargo-contract/README.md

 If you want to try them, you need to enable the `extrinsics` feature:

-`cargo install --git https://github.com/paritytech/cargo-contract cargo-contract --features extrinsics --force`
+`cargo install --git https://github.com/MaciejBaj/cargo-contract cargo-t3rn-contract --features extrinsics --force`

 Once they are stable and the compilation time is acceptable, we will consider removing the `extrinsics` feature.